 Endangered wildlife knows no borders.
-The Center works to protect global biodiversity by using U.S. and international law to hold governments accountable for threatening imperiled species wherever they're found.
+The Center works to save global biodiversity by using U.S. and international law to hold governments accountable for protecting imperiled species wherever they're found.

-The Center protects species as distinct from each other as the Okinawa dugong, the polar bear and the pangolin in places as far-flung as Vietnam and Uganda.
+The Center protects species as distinct from each other as the giraffe, the emperor penguin and the pangolin, in places as far-flung as Ecuador and Mozambique.
 By using the U.S. legal system and U.S. laws — like the Endangered Species Act — we're working to ensure that American government activities and projects abroad don't hurt imperiled species.
-We also take action under international wildlife protection treaties and trade laws to ensure species abroad are given the protection they deserve.
+We also take action under international wildlife-protection treaties and trade laws to ensure species abroad are given the protection they deserve.
 With our office in Mexico and our grassroots conservation-group allies abroad, the Center is securing a future for diverse species and habitat around the globe.

 • Petitions and legal action under U.S. and international law